Building sustainable communities

 - At least twelve hours on your design project, and you may choose to spend much longer on it.
 It can be done alongside the course but most people do a significant amount towards the end of the course

 You receive learning materials and activities to complete in your own time at the beginning of the week before each course day.
-The online sessions with tutors review and build on the learning materials.
+The sessions with tutors review and build on the learning materials.
 These sessions are interactive including time for questions about the learning done before the session, discussions and design activities in small groups.

 On this course we create a participatory and diverse learning environment.
 The emphasis is on ‘action learning’, learning by doing and reflecting on our activities.
 We will be working individually, in small and large groups, engaging in talks with experts and doing our own practice designs.